pagong/arduino-yksim/examples/README.md

 yksEEinit#
 ----------

-Change the AES-128 key, the public and private ids and the static password to your personal linkings (and keep them private).
+Change the AES-128 key, the public and private ids and the static password to your personal likings (and keep them private).
 Upload the code to your Arduino Leonardo to initialize the EEPROM.
 This needs to be done only once.